allure-framework/allurectl/README.md

 `allurectl` is the command line wrapper of Allure TestOps' API allowing you to upload the test results in real time from a build job, and managing entities on Allure TestOps side (test cases, launches, projects).

+## Tech support

+Tech support is done via [TestOps help portal](https://help.qameta.io) only.
+To register at the help portal please do not use public email services but use your corporate email instead.

 ## Supported platforms

 - MacOS `*_darwin_amd64`